grafana/agent/docs/sources/flow/config-language/expressions/function_calls.md

 ---

 # Function calls

-Function calls is one more River feature that lets users build richer expressions.
+You can use River function calls to build richer expressions.

 Functions take zero or more arguments as their input and always return a single value as their output.
-Functions cannot be constructed by users, but can be either called from River's standard library, or when exported by a component.
+You can't construct functions.
+You can call functions from River's standard library or export them from a component.

-In case a function fails, the expression will not be evaluated and an error will be reported.
+If a function fails, the expression isn't evaluated, and an error is reported.

 ## Standard library functions

-River contains a [standard library][] of useful functions.
-Some enable interaction with the host system (e.g. reading from an environment variable), or allow for more complex expressions (e.g. concatenating arrays or decoding JSON strings into objects).
+River contains a [standard library][] of functions.
+Some functions enable interaction with the host system, for example, reading from an environment variable.
+Some functions allow for more complex expressions, for example, concatenating arrays or decoding JSON strings into objects.

 ```river
 env("HOME")
 json_decode(local.file.cfg.content)["namespace"]
 ```

+{{% docs/reference %}}
+[standard library]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/stdlib"
-[standard library]: {{< relref "../../reference/stdlib" >}}
+[standard library]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/reference/stdlib"
+{{% /docs/reference %}}